nhsconnect/gpconnect/index.md

 In partnership with principal GP clinical system suppliers, GP Connect has developed a set of FHIR&reg; API specifications, which make data from different clinical systems available to clinicians when and where they need it.

-The specifications are grouped into separate [capabilities](/overview_priority_capabilities.html), so that clinicians in different care settings can, for example:
+The specifications are grouped into separate [capabilities](/overview_priority_capabilities.html), so that authorised users in different care settings can, for example:

 * view a patient’s GP practice record
 *	manage GP appointments